-Chicago may have a bad reputation when it comes to crime, but no one can deny that it’s got some great neighborhoods.
-Choose the right one, and you’ll be blessed with all the benefits of big city living, with precious few of its downsides.
+Chicago may have a bad reputation when it comes to crime, but no one can deny that it's got some great neighborhoods.
+Choose the right one, and you'll be blessed with all the benefits of big city living, with precious few of its downsides.
 The bad news?
-None of that comes for free.
+None of the richest neighborhoods in Chicago for free.

 What Chicago's best neighborhoods lack in gun crime and drug trafficking, they make up for in huge median home values and a cost of living that'll make your jaw drop.
 If you dream of consorting with some modern-day Rockefellers, you might want to check out these ten richest neighborhoods in Chicago.